AdobeDocs/advertising.en/help/integrations/analytics/conversion-metrics-from-evars.md

    You don't need to implement the new event on your brand’s website because it uses existing data that's already captured.

-1. Create a processing rule in [!DNL Analytics]:
+1. Create and validate a processing rule in [!DNL Analytics]:

    >[!NOTE]
    >